dataWithJohn/pro-football-scheduler/README.md

 Setup

-    Before running any scripts, you need to manually create a matchups.fil file that contains the predefined matchups for the league.
+    Before running any scripts, you need to manually create a matchups.fil, byes.fil, week-to-games.fil, and teams.fil file that contains the predefined details for the league schedule.

-    There is also an optional byes.fil file for specifying bye weeks.

 Requirements

     The scripts use the shebang line: #!/usr/bin/python3

     Make sure you have Python 3 installed on your system to run them.